 Pro-Ject T2 Review 2025 | FAQs

-Does the Pro-Ject T2 have a built-in phono preamp?
+Does the Pro-Ject T2 come with a built-in preamp?

 Is the Pro-Ject T2 suitable for beginners?